 We will NEVER share nor sell your information!

 We are all anxious to return to travel… yet, caution is necessary as we do so.
 Wildside has begun running trips in the USA again and by July will be heading to other countries as well.

-We highly recommend that participants be fully vaccinated prior to traveling and as of April 2, 2021, those who have been fully vaccinated, including the two-week waiting period after the final dose, may join us on our US trips without requiring getting a PCR test prior to your trip.
+We currently require that participants be fully vaccinated prior to traveling and as of August 17, 2021, those who have been fully vaccinated, including the two-week waiting period after the final dose, may join us on our US trips without requiring a PCR test prior to your trip.

-All participants must show proof of a full vaccination (including the post-final dose two week waiting period) or a negative COVID test within 4 days of the tour’s start date.
+All participants must show proof of a full vaccination (including the post-final dose two week waiting period) before our tour begins..

 Small groups have always been favored and we will continue this policy especially now to promote social distancing.
 Each trip will be different, however, we will make every effort to keep trip participant numbers as low as reasonably possible while keeping trip costs reasonable.

 Participants should self-assess their physical condition and self-screen their risk profile.
 If guests have symptoms, however mild, or are in a household where someone has symptoms they are advised to stay home.